On Loops in critical high-dimensional percolation: Brownian limits

 \subsection{Almost-loops, almost-almost-loops}

 Let us consider dynamical percolation where the status of different edges are updated independently after exponential waiting times.
-A loop cluster will have many ``cut-edges'' (s.t. the removal of the edge will disconnect the loop).
-Conversely, when one has an ``almost-loop-cluster'' (a cluster with only one missing edge to contain a large loop), then it will typically have only very few possible edges that would create a big loop.
+A loop cluster will have many ``cut-edges'' (such that the removal of the edge will disconnect the loop).
+Conversely, when one has an ``almost-loop-cluster'' (a cluster with only one missing edge to contain a large loop, as on the left of Figure \ref {fig:7}), then it will typically have only very few possible edges that would create a big loop (provided $d \ge 9$).
 So, the probability that a loop-cluster gets dislocated is much larger than that of a given almost-loop cluster turning into a loop-cluster.
 This shows that the number of almost loop-clusters will have to be much larger than then number of actual loop-clusters.
-In fact, the idea that a typical large loop in $\Lambda_N$ would have of order $N^2$ points suggest that the number of such almost loop-clusters will be of the order of $N^2$ when $d >8$.
+In fact, since a typical large loop in $\Lambda_N$ would have of order $N^2$ points, one can infer that the number of such almost loop-clusters will be of the order of $N^2$ when $d >8$.
 So, while these almost loop-clusters are very exceptional among the circa $N^{d-6}$ large clusters, they will nevertheless proliferate.
 The almost loop-clusters will also be Brownian-like (i.e. the clusters containing loop-clusters but with one marked disconnection point on the loop) in the scaling limit.

-Similarly, we can look for configuration of loop-clusters with two pivotal edges erased, i.e. ``pairs of large clusters'' that do neighbor each other at two far-away points (so that the union of the two clusters with two additional edges would create a large loop).
-The number of those pairs will then be of the order of $N^4$ when $d >10$, and we can view these pairs as Brownian loops with two marked disconnection points on them.
+Similarly, we can look for configuration of loop-clusters with two pivotal edges erased, i.e. ``pairs of large clusters'' that do neighbor each other at two far-away points (so that the union of the two clusters with two additional edges would create a large loop, as on the right sketch in Figure \ref {fig:7}).
+The number of those pairs will then be of the order of $N^4$ (again, provided $d$ is not too small), and we can view these pairs as Brownian loops with two marked disconnection points on them.